alekseygenerozov/starforge_mult_search/code/README.md

 # starforge_mult_search

-Idenfies all of the binaries in a starforge simulation snapshot.
+Idenfies all the binaries in a starforge simulation snapshot.
 Here are the necessary
 steps:

 (0) Make a file called data_loc in your current working directory with the location